abhogan/abhogan.github.io/index.md

 I have previously worked on estimating the public health impact of the RTS,S/AS01 malaria vaccine, supporting World Health Organization decision-making, and on modelling second-generation malaria vaccines in malaria endemic areas.

+I am a member of the World Health Organization Immunization and vaccines related implementation research advisory committee [(IVIR-AC)](https://www.who.int/groups/immunization-and-vaccines-related-implementation-research-advisory-committee).
 I hold a visiting position at Imperial College London, within the MRC Centre for Global Infectious Disease Analysis.
 I completed my PhD (2017) at the Research School of Population Health at the Australian National University, under the supervision of Assoc Prof Kathryn Glass, and the late Prof Geoff Mercer.
 I have a BSc (Honours I, Applied Mathematics, 2009) from the University of Sydney.

 ## Publications